abedit/MOQO-Assessment/README.md

 - Show POIs as markers on the map.
 - Once a marker is clicked, show a card on the bottom that the user can click.
 - Once the card is clicked, load more details about the POI and show it in a sheet on top of the map.
+- The list of POIs as well as the detailed information of POIs are saved in memory to minimize the number of API calls.

 Notes:
 - UI wise, I took inspiration from the current MOQO app on the [playstore](https://play.google.com/store/apps/details?id=de.moqo.work).